mux0x/SSTImap/README.md

 Add `-o report.json` if you need SSTImap to store the scan summary in JSON for later processing or reporting purposes.

+Supply a newline-separated targets file with `-l targets.txt` (each line should be a URL) and optionally tune concurrency with `-t 5` to check multiple targets simultaneously.

 Use `--os-shell` option to launch a pseudo-terminal on the target.

 ```